I am more convinced of this with each passing year.

 “There are teens in our church considering college, and we had the West Coast Baptist College summer tour group in.
 My wife and I sampled their CDs, and ... it was [mostly] the modern style, as was their singing in church.
 Then we had a group from Grace Baptist College in Michigan.
 They were fully in line with worldly singing styles and ‘toned down’ CCM songs (some of them I can recognize by the emphasis on self and feelings).
 The pastor’s teaching and preaching is just WONDERFUL after many years of being in a Jack Hyles-type of cultic church that preached the pastor’s opinions and ‘how-to’ messages instead of the Scripture.
 But the music thing bothers me.
 Our own church music is almost entirely out of the hymnal and has had no hint of the CCM stuff.
 But, when nothing is said about these tour groups, I am afraid that it is just a matter of time.”

 This church is already on the path toward the emerging church for the simple reason that the pastor will not tear down bridges to compromise.
-There are families in his church who are being influenced by West Coast’s compromise, and it is his fault.
+There are families in his church who are being influenced by West Coast’s compromise, and it is the pastor’s fault.

 Consider another example:

-“Recently a West Coast college trio sang at our large IFB church.
+“Recently a West Coast college trio sang at our large fundamental Baptist church.
 Our church promotes West Coast and defends it.
 Recently our pastor preached an uncomfortable message seemingly aimed at you [David Cloud] with only one or two Bible verses.
 He is normally an excellent expositor of the Word of God.
-The last time a West Coast group was in our church, some, I believe, godly music was included.
+The last time a West Coast group was in our church, some, I believe, wrong music was included.
 This time, it was straight CCM, loud, and the auditorium erupted in clapping.”

 All of the elements are in place for the spiritual downfall of this church.

-First, the pastor gives unquestioning loyalty to Paul Chappell and West Coast, refusing to entertain godly reproof of what they are doing and attacking those who issue the reproof.
-Thus the church members are cut off from every source of information and education that could help them avoid the compromise that is permeating IFB churches.
+First, the pastor gives unquestioning loyalty to Paul Chappell and West Coast (or some other man or institution), refusing to entertain godly reproof of what they are doing and attacking those who issue the reproof.
+Thus the church members are cut off from every source of information and education that could help them avoid the compromise that is permeating fundamental Baptist churches.

-This church is on the slippery slope of the compromise that always accompanies contemporary Christian music, and it has rejected the very voices of warning that could help it to turn around before it is too late.
-One of the wisest things this pastor could do would be to show the aforementioned video presentations to his congregation, but his unscriptural loyalty to a man will not allow this to happen, since these presentations warn about what Paul Chappell is doing.
+This church is on the slippery slope of the compromise that always accompanies contemporary Christian music, and it has rejected the very voices of warning and education that could help it to turn around before it is too late.
+One of the wisest things this pastor could do would be to show the aforementioned video presentations to his congregation, but his unscriptural loyalty to a man will not allow this, since these presentations warn about what Paul Chappell is doing.

-Because of the compromise and the soft separation and the undue exaltation of man, because of the foolish bridges that are being built to the world of contemporary Christian music through the influence of one of the pastor’s IFB heroes, the church will eventually not be a sound place to raise godly children who are separated from the world.
+Because of the compromise and the soft separation and the undue exaltation of man, because of the foolish bridges that are being built to the world of contemporary Christian music through the influence of one of the pastor’s fundamental Baptist heroes, the church will eventually not be a sound place to raise godly children who are separated from the world (and it will happen sooner than most people think).

 This is why I will continue to lift a voice even though I have been ostracized by men who should be my best friends in the battle for truth.